nrdg/groupyr/doc/install.rst

 Installation
 ############

-groupyr requires Python 3.6, 3.7, or 3.8.
+*Groupyr* requires Python 3.6, 3.7, or 3.8.

 Installing the release version
 ------------------------------

-The recommended way to install groupyr is from PyPI,
+The recommended way to install *groupyr* is from PyPI,

 .. code-block:: console

     $ pip install groupyr

-This will install groupyr and all of its dependencies.
+This will install *groupyr* and all of its dependencies.

 Installing the development version
 ----------------------------------